linkedin/TE2Rules/docs/source/usage.rst

 .. autofunction:: te2rules.explainer.ModelExplainer.__init__
    :noindex:

-To explain, the tree ensemble model with a list of rules:
+To explain, the tree ensemble model globally with a list of rules:

 .. autofunction:: te2rules.explainer.ModelExplainer.explain

+To explain, the tree ensemble model's positive class prediction locally, for some specific input:

+.. autofunction:: te2rules.explainer.ModelExplainer.explain_instance_with_rules

 To evaluate the extracted rule list: